-Discovering you owe more than expected can leave you feeling defeated.
+Discovering you owe more tax than expected can leave you feeling defeated.
 Not getting a tax refund is bad enough, but finding out you owe a lot of money is even worse.
 Fortunately, you can pay off or resolve that federal income tax bill by following these steps.

 2. Minimize penalties and interest